linkernetworks/vortex/deploy/helm/README.md

 ```

 ### Using helm deploy apps
-This will deploy mongodb and prometheus in your cluster
+This will deploy services and apps in your cluster, and please set the CONFIG variable (could be development, production, or testing) right.
 ```
-make apps.launch
+make CONFIG=development apps.launch
 ```

 If you wnat to deploy certain chart, you can type
 ```
 helm install --debug --wait --set global.environment=<environmtneSetting> <chart path>